sony/nnabla-examples/responsible_ai/face_evaluation/README.md

 # Facial evaluation for skin color
 This is a colab interactive demo of facial evaluation for skin colors by using Individual Typology Angle (ITA), which represents skin color.

 The ITA is implemented in CIE-Lab space.
-The ITA of the skin color mesurement is defined by the following equation:
+The ITA of the skin color measurement is defined by the following equation:

 <p align="center">